airalab/robonomics-wiki/docs/en/mqtt-broker.md

 <robo-wiki-picture src="home-assistant/add-dev.jpg" />

-## Connect ZigBee devices to your Home Assistant
+## Connect Zigbee devices to your Home Assistant

 Now it's time to add some devices to your smart home.
 Depending on the hardware you have, pick one of the options:

 ### Option 1 (with zigbee2MQTT)
-* If you have ZigBee adapter [JetHome USB JetStick Z2](https://jethome.ru/z2/) (or one of [supported](https://www.zigbee2mqtt.io/information/supported_adapters.html)) go [**here.**](/docs/zigbee2-mqtt/)
+* If you have Zigbee adapter [JetHome USB JetStick Z2](https://jethome.ru/z2/) (or one of [supported](https://www.zigbee2mqtt.io/information/supported_adapters.html)) go [**here.**](/docs/zigbee2-mqtt/)

 ### Option 2 (with SLS Gateway)